 Is an integer that specifies the number of characters to delete.
 If length is longer than the first character_expression, deletion occurs up to the last character in the last character_expression. length can be of type bigint.

 Is an expression of character data. character_expression can be a constant, variable, or column of either character or binary data.
-This expression will replace length characters of character_expression beginning at start.
+This expression replaces length characters of character_expression beginning at start.
+Providing

 Returns character data if character_expression is one of the supported character data types.
 Returns binary data if character_expression is one of the supported binary data types.

 If the start position or the length is negative, or if the starting position is larger than length of the first string, a null string is returned.
 If the start position is 0, a null value is returned.
 If the length to delete is longer than the first string, it is deleted to the first character in the first string.

 An error is raised if the resulting value is larger than the maximum supported by the return type.